 Pick one element.
 Just one, done consistently for 30 days.
 Then add another.
 This is kaizen.

-For more on building morning systems that actually stick, read our guide on Morning Routines of Highly Successful People.
+For more on building morning systems that actually stick, read our guide on Morning Routines.
 And for the habit framework that makes all of this sustainable, explore 10 Atomic Habits and the 1% Rule.